emichester/emichester.github.io/_pages/about.md

   - /about.html
 ---

-I am an engineer with a passion for the world of robotics, automation and the new technologies that are emerging, with which we are able to go further and further.
+I am an engineer with a passion for the world of robotics, automation, computer vision, AI and all the new technologies that are emerging, with which we are able to go further and further.
 I enjoy teamwork and I always try hard to get the best results at work.

 Recent results as research intern in Space Robotics Lab at UMA
 ======